mgarcia175/Music-Realm/README.md

 4. Add a Song ➕🎶
 5. List all Songs 📄
 6. Remove a Song ➖🎶
-7. Find an Artist by ID 🔍
+7. Find an Artist by name 🔍
-8. Find a Song by ID 🔍
+8. Find a Song by title 🔍
 Enter 0 to Exit 🚀
 >>> 7
-Enter the ID of the artist: 20
+Enter the name of the artist: 20
 ----------🎤Found Artist🎤----------
 Details:
 Artist Name: 🌟Micahall Jackson (ID: 20)🌟